- Dogs suitable for experienced owners

 The Siberian Husky is generally a healthy, hardy breed.
 However, as with many breeds, they can suffer from hereditary eye disorders and occasionally hip dysplasia (a condition that can lead to mobility problems).
 Eye testing and hip scoring of dogs prior to breeding is therefore important.

-This breed does need a considerable amount of exercise but this must be done in a safe, enclosed area, or on a lead, as they do have a strong desire to run if free and cannot be relied upon to return on command.
-A well-fenced garden is a necessity and, as they can jump anything from a standstill, height is also important.
+This breed does need a considerable amount of exercise but this must be done in a safe, enclosed area, or on a lead, as they do have a strong desire to run if free and cannot be relied upon to return when called.
+A very well-fenced garden is a necessity and, as they can jump anything from a standstill, height is also important.
 An adult Siberian needs two-plus hours of exercise daily and an appropriate opportunity to run.

-Grooming is particularly easy: a brush and comb through two or three times a week normally, but daily grooming during the moulting period.
+Grooming is particularly easy: a brush and comb through two or three times a week normally, but daily grooming during the moulting period - which in a warm house, will be pretty much all the time.
 This is a clean breed with little or no 'doggie' smell.